corex/lmodel/README.md

 the ground up, to enable code generation at all levels and to meet future challenges.

-It is possible to replace any part of code generation by either expanding a builder or implementing an interface.
+It is possible to replace almost any part of code generation by either expanding a builder or implementing an interface.

 This rewrite contains changes that will break your code.
 The configuration